This website contains affiliate links. If you buy, you are supporting my work. Thanks!

 If you suffer from low self esteem, you may have a very poor opinion of yourself and criticism may seem easy.
 But it is so damaging.

 The problem with being a critical person is that you put all your energy and all your focus into what is wrong, which makes you more depressed and more frustrated and this leads to anger and stress.
 These are all ways to get even more depressed.
 We all know how depression traps you and clouds your mind with negativity and this makes it impossible to get yourself out of the situation you find yourself in.

-Being Critical of Yourself is Linked to Perfectionism
+Self Criticism is Linked to Perfectionism

 According to this article by Trumpeter, Watson and O’Leary (2006), many who are critical of themselves are also perfectionists.
 If you are both self critical and a perfectionist, this combination can be particularly difficult to cope with.
 As a perfectionist you will demand the very highest standards, not only of others but also of yourself and when you fail, you will criticise yourself for it.
 This is a path towards bitterness and low self esteem, so you need to address this urgently.

 Self criticism can be caused by a person having extremely high standards, and so perfectionists who criticise themselves can become depressed, suffer from anxiety and even eating disorders.
 If this is a problem you suffer from, you really need to get help so that you can start to become kinder to yourself.